 Sem Presser (1917-1986) was one of the most famous and productive Dutch press photographers working after World War 2.
 He was a press photographer documenting social issues in the Thirties: Unemployment, the radical anti-bourgeois protest of communism and National Socialism, neutrality and the German threat, just to mention a few in these years of crisis.
 He was a war correspondent.
 Working, as a Jew, during the Second World War.
 Underground and constantly living on the edge of death.
 In the Fifties, his focus shifted to the international, with from time to time a strong emphasis on the beau monde, for instance, when the Cannes Film Festival took place.
 He was the world traveler who slowly made way for the poet with the camera.
 His photography became different but continued to maintain itself in full power.

 Sem Presser's work features great social interest, documenting 'common people’ in their daily lives.
 But he also photographed celebrities like Sophia Loren, Pablo Picasso, and Brigitte Bardot.
-Presser has been actively involved in several organizations like the Dutch Association for Photojournalists (NVF, now the NVJ), Zilveren Camera, Stichting Burafo (now DuPho) and World Press Photo.
+Presser has been actively involved in several organizations like the Dutch Association for Photojournalists (NVF, now the NVJ), Zilveren Camera, Stichting Burafo (now DuPho) and World Press Photo Foundation.
 His whole life he has successfully campaigned for the protection and enforcement of the copyright of the photographer.

 Why is there a lecture series named after him?